 But out of all the recipes I make with ground beef, this is one of my family’s favorites.
 There aren’t many foods that make my husband look forward to dinner as much as Salisbury steak does!

 I also love how quick and easy it is to put together.
 I’m often in a little bit of a rush to get dinner on the table, and this recipe makes it a breeze!
+I’ll often serve it with a quick side like my fried apples recipe or balsamic asparagus to round out the meal perfectly.

-Why You’ll Love Gluten-Free Salisbury Steak
+Why You’ll Love This Recipe

 Classic comfort food – There’s nothing better than ending a long, busy day with hearty Salisbury steak!